War’s trauma apparent in portraits of Gazan children

 Then came May, and the fourth war.

 The family would stay up all night, crammed into one room, praying to survive.
-Except for Abdullah; he refused to stay in the family home located on an upper floor, sleeping instead on the ground floor in his grandmother’s home until the ceasefire was announced.
+Except for Abdullah; he refused to stay in the family home located on an upper floor, sleeping instead on the ground floor in his grandmother’s home until the cease fire was announced.

 Abdullah also saw a family of six — a father, a pregnant mother and four children — crushed to death under the rubble of a home that belonged to his grandfather during this last war.
 He stood amid the debris as rescue teams pulled their bodies out.